 You can RSVP here.

-Here at Progress Michigan, we love Eclectablog.
-Not only do they help us spread the word about our campaigns and endeavors, they have a great track record of exposing corruption, incompetence and lunacy across Michigan’s political scene.
+Here at Progress Michigan, we love Eclectablog because they have a great track record of exposing corruption, incompetence and lunacy across Michigan’s political scene.

 As a progressive community, we need to support one another.
-And whether you know it or not, Chris Savage and team of bloggers have been there for you — and for Michigan.
+And whether you know it or not, Chris Savage and Eclectablog’s team of bloggers have been there for you — and for Michigan.

 REAL TALK: They’ve been the best when it comes to information regarding the failure that is Gov. Snyder’s Education Achievement Authority.